schani/PimpMyGlow/README.md

 		E
 	ENDSUB

-then if a label of duration `70` is named
+Then if a label of duration `77` is named

     blink